What Is a Meta Description?

 Generic, duplicate meta descriptions don’t add value.
 And they definitely don’t describe what you’ll find on a specific page.

-If you don’t have time to write meta descriptions manually, hire SEO writers to craft them for you.
 Or prioritize writing meta descriptions for the most important pages until you have time to write the rest.

 Meta Description Tools